Skip to Latin America Leadership Program Full Site Menu Skip to main content

 One Mountain, One Goal

 This mindset was also reflected in his persistence when applying to ILG.
-He was accepted on his second application, consistent with his belief that when you know what you want, you must keep pursuing it and try as many times as necessary.
+He was accepted on his second application, reinforcing his philosophy that when you know what you want, you must keep trying and persevere until you achieve it.